kimdiep03/creativecoding_blog/posts/week-1.md

 ![process](/240306_first_post/img7.png)

-<p>1.
-I laid out all the rectangles into places first for the layout.
+1. I laid out all the rectangles into places first for the layout.
 Then, to fill gradient color in later.
 But, what I thought was wrong.
-Creating gradient blocks in this was harder than I thought...</p>
+Creating gradient blocks in this was harder than I thought...

 <!-- <div align="center">